 If you’re ready to stop overpaying for professional dog grooming and bathing services, it is really easy to make your own dog shower at home.
 Bathing your dog in your own shower can save you up to $90 per month and provide fun memories with your pet.
 It can also help you ensure that your dog’s fur is being properly washed on a regular basis.

 Pets are part of our families, and we want the best for them.
 Bathing your furry friend at home with a dog shower head is a great way to bond with your pet as you brush and groom them.
 It is also a fun family activity, especially if you have young children who would love playing with your pet in the soapy bubbles.
 Add on the cost savings and you have a win-win solution to a common pet owner problem!

-To start saving on dog grooming, you can purchase a hand held shower head set from The Shower Head Store for less than the price of a single dog grooming appointment.
-Don’t forget to grab accessories like an extra-long shower hose and shower head shut-off valve to make the process of bathing your dog at home much easier.
+To start saving on dog grooming, you can purchase a dog shower head set from The Shower Head Store for the price of a single dog grooming appointment.
+If you already have a handheld shower head you can grab accessories like an extra-long shower hose and shower head shut-off valve to make the process of bathing your dog at home much easier.
 With just a few simple and affordable products you’ve created your own perfect shower head for dogs at home!